-But what if you could get that much needed TLC from E-A-T-S in a way that’s healthy and responsible?
+But what if you could get that much needed TLC from food in a way that’s healthy and responsible?
 There is!
-We’ve made some smart swaps to give a fresh F-Factor spin on the classics for you.
-The result is nutrient dense versions of your favorites; nourishment for the body and the soul.
-Not only will these recipes evoke the same feelings of comfort and nostalgia as their traditional counterparts, but can help you stay on track with your health and weight maintenance goals too.
-No matter what you’re feeling, here’s 25 delicious comfort food recipes to take comfort in:
+We’ve made some smart swaps to give an F-Factor spin on the classics.
+The results are nutrient dense versions of your favorites; nourishment for the body and the soul.
+Not only will these recipes evoke the same feelings of comfort and nostalgia as their traditional counterparts, they can help you stay on track with your health and weight maintenance goals too.
+Here are 25 delicious comfort food recipes to take comfort in:

 IF YOU WANT…

 …to wake up and feel comforted: BLUEBERRY PANCAKES

 There’s something wonderful about waking up and starting the day with a fresh batch of blueberry pancakes.
 However, unlike the Bisquik ones used to make as a kid, these short stacks are fiber-packed.
 They have almost four times the fiber of traditional blueberry pancakes, and less than half the calories!
 And if the idea of cooking makes you feel uneasy, take solace in the fact that these light, berry-filled silver dollar hotcakes are extraordinarily easy to make—the entire recipe requires only five ingredients!